 “Raising capital has become much easier today for small business owners,” Lifshitz said.
 “Banks are easing credit, and fintech startups are expanding online lending options.
 So securing capital at a time when the future is unclear would be a smart move.”

 Tip: Looking to secure capital to recession-proof your business?
 Check out our list of the best business loans to compare rates and terms.

 As with most small business issues, getting ahead of the problem as quickly as possible is the safest way to protect your company.
 One way is to stockpile some cash, but another way is communicating with your partners and suppliers.

 The biggest danger in a recession is uncertainty.
 By eliminating uncertainty with your partners, even if it’s by giving them bad news, you’re protecting your business.
 Set expectations early to try and mitigate problems.

 “Chances are these businesses will be faced with the same challenges,” Lifshitz said.
 “SMBs need to have open conversations with their partner networks now about the recession and their game plans to gauge the potential impact to their own business – and seek alternative partners as needed.”

-There are many people who keep your business afloat, and you want all of them to be on the same page as you when it comes to a recession.
+Many people keep your business going, and you want all of them to be on the same page as you are when it comes to a recession.

 “Talking to your partners and suppliers is important, as you always should keep a pulse on those that help your business churn,” said Jennifer Earley, owner and marketing strategist at Amplified Marketing Services.
 “You are easily able to seek out ways that you can do business better, as well as identify potential pitfalls before they happen.”